 What causes Ankle Sprain (Medial)?

-Medial ankle sprains are usually caused by a sudden twisting, turning, or rolling inwards of the ankle.
+Medial ankle sprains are usually caused by a sudden twisting, turning, or rolling inwards of the ankle, also known as an inversion injury.
 A medial ankle sprain can occur due to a fall or stepping awkwardly onto an uneven surface.
 It can also happen due to wear and tear of the deltoid ligament.
-A strong blow to the ankle during athletic competition can also cause this condition.
+A strong blow to the ankle during athletic competition can also cause this condition, resulting in an injury to the inner ankle ligament.

 Medial ankle sprains are most common in these sports: